NEW JERSEY TRUCK ACCIDENT lawyers

 Very similar to maintenance issues, mechanical failure may be the result of a manufacturer’s problem with the vehicle or tractor trailer.
 If either were under recall and the trucking company or truck owner did not have the repair made, this is considered negligence.

-Additionally, if there was a mechanical failure as a result of poor manufacturing, the manufacturer could be held liable for the accident.
+Additionally, if there was a mechanical failure due to poor manufacturing, the manufacturer could be held liable for the accident.

 Cargo loading failures

 There is a specific way that a truck must be loaded and secured to ensure that the trailer operates safely.
-Cargo weight must be distributed across the axles in a manner that keeps the truck balanced.
-The cargo must also be secured inside the trailer so that it does not shift around while the trailer is moving.
+Cargo weight must be distributed across the axles to keep the truck balanced.
+The cargo must also be secured inside the trailer so that it does not shift around while it is moving.

-Improper loading of cargo can lead to the trailer being unbalanced while operating, which can lead to accidents.
+Improper loading of cargo can lead to the trailer being unbalanced while operating, leading to accidents.

-Get your questions answered by a NJ truck accident lawyer
+Get your questions answered by a New Jersey Truck Accident Lawyer

 Call 856.254.6446 and reach a knowledgeable attorney at Rosengard Law Group.
 No appointments are necessary.
 Call right now and have your questions answered.